 Boilermaker: Job Duties and Requirements for Becoming a Boilermaker

-Most prospective Boilermakers earn a high school diploma or GED and then enroll in an apprenticeship training program, such as the Boilermakers National Joint Apprenticeship Program (www.bnap.com).
-This program takes approximately four years to complete and requires 6,000 hours of work assignments and 576 hours in the classroom, studying such disciplines as welding, drafting, rigging and boiler technology.
-Alternately, some Boilermakers take courses at a technical school and learn additional skills directly from their employers.
+Most prospective boilermakers earn a high school diploma or GED and then enroll in an apprenticeship training program, such as the Boilermakers National Joint Apprenticeship Program (www.bnap.com).
+This program takes approximately four years to complete and requires 6,000 hours of work assignments and 576 hours in the classroom, studying such disciplines as welding, drafting, rigging, and boiler technology.
+Alternately, some boilermakers take courses at a technical school before learning additional skills directly from their employers.

-Being a Boilermaker is physically demanding, and workers must have the necessary strength, coordination and manual dexterity.
-They also must possess various technical skills, such as the ability to weld, work with a variety of tools and use rigging.
+Being a boilermaker is physically demanding and workers must have the necessary strength, coordination, and manual dexterity to complete the job.
+They also must possess various technical skills, such as the ability to weld, work with a variety of tools, and use rigging.
 Boilermakers must be prepared to travel to project sites and spend long spans of time away from home.

-The Bureau of Labor Statistics (www.bls.gov) predicts that Boilermakers will enjoy faster than average job growth in the coming years.
-This increased demand will result from the need to upgrade boilers to meet new energy and environmental standards.
-The median annual salary for Boilermakers is $52,260, according to BLS estimates.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) predicts that boilermakers will enjoy faster-than-average job growth, of 21%, from 2010-2020.
+This increased demand will result from the need to upgrade boilers to meet new energy and environmental standards, rather than replacing them.
+The median annual salary for boilermakers was $56,560 in May 2012, according to the BLS.

 Related to Boilermaker: Job Duties and Requirements for Becoming a Boilermaker